edkrueger/eco395m/projects/final-project.md

 You'll include an analysis and visualization element in your project.

 You'll have to use at least one significant technology or pattern that we haven't covered in homework.
 Some examples of variable difficulty could include:
-* Using GCP Data Studio to connect to a Database and produce visualizations
 * Using Big Query
 * Making an interactive dashboard in Streamlit
 * Making an application or dashboard in Flask